What are you looking for?

 Before applying for a new study permit, it is crucial to understand the reasons for the initial refusal and to assess whether you have the arguments and additional documents required to obtain a favourable response.

-1. Consult the information related to the application package to review the specific directives from your visa office;
+1. Consult the information related to the application package to review the visa office instructions for your country of residence.

-3. Draft a detailed letter of explanation (maximum two pages) with well-defined sections and clearly listed information.
+2. See our recommendations with regards to an explanation letter to include in your application in the 3.
+Applying for a study permit – Required documents section.
+Draft a detailed letter of explanation (maximum of two pages) with well-defined sections and clearly listed information.
 Adequately address the reasons for refusal that were indicated.

 ÉTS procedure

-If you plan to submit a new application for a study permit, verify the processing time first.
-If the delay will exceed the beginning date for the session when you are supposed to begin, request a postponement of admission to a later session via the Omnivox portal before proceeding.
-Once your application has been processed, you will receive a new letter of admission that you can used for your new application for a study permit.
-Please consult our section on postponement of admission and the impact on immigration documents.
+If you plan to submit a new study permit application, verify the processing times first.
+If the delays exceed the beginning date for the semester when you are supposed to begin, request a deferral of admission to a later semester via the Omnivox portal before proceeding.
+Once your application has been processed, you will receive a new letter of acceptance that you can use for your new study permit application.
+Please consult our section on deferral of admission and the impact on immigration documents.

 If you choose to abandon your studies at ÉTS, you can do so via the Omnivox portal.